Middle School Leadership

 7th Grade, Codeworlds

-Alexa is excited to start her teaching career here at Quest to Learn in our Grade 7 Codeworlds classroom.
+Alexa has been at Quest to Learn as our Grade 7 Codeworlds teacher since 2015.
 She graduated Summa Cum Laude from SUNY Albany with a Bachelor of Arts degree in Mathematics.
 During her undergraduate career, Alexa was the recipient of the Steen Gravitt and Mayfred Lucas Dutton scholarships for female scholars pursuing a career in mathematics.
 Upon returning home to Long Island, Alexa studied at Teachers College, Columbia University and received a Master of Arts in Secondary Mathematics Education.
 During her career at Quest, Alexa hopes to inspire and encourage future mathematicians through an engaging curriculum.
-In her free time, Alexa enjoys going to sporting events, concerts, and spending time with family.

 David Nagar Sadoff